multani/z3c.testsetup/src/z3c/testsetup/README.txt

  - ``:layer: <dotted.name.of.layer.def>``

    Use the given layer definition for tests in this file.
+If the layer given is derived from `zope.testing.functional.ZCMLLayer`, the test is registered using `zope.app.testing.functional.DocFileSuite`.

  - ``:zcml-layer: <ZCML_filename>``